 Tom seldom had any idle moments.
 He and Sue enjoyed their large acreage in Monument, CO.
 Tom was a certified SCUBA diver and had climbed several of the high peaks in Colorado.
 He enjoyed the game of golf and tooling around on his John Deere lawn mower.
 Tom and his family took several cruises with his in-laws and parents to Alaska, the Mediterranean, The Scandinavian Countries and the Caribbean.
 Who could forget Tom's love and compassion for his two big dogs Abby and Homer.
 Tom's foremost passion was reading.
 He was seldom without a book and sometimes as many as three.
 Tom was a true patriot, a scholar, an academic and oh yes, a baseball player.

 ln addition to his father, Tom is survived by his wife Susan of Colorado Springs, his daughters; Laura of Colorado Springs, daughter Jillian of Lakewood, CO. his two brothers Dr. Daniel Kana of Bedford, NH, Dr. Stephen Kana of Spartanburg, SC, his sister Kathleen Lombardo of Newtown Square, PA. and several nephews and nieces.
 Funeral services and burial will be at the Air Force Academy in the fall.

-To plant a tree in memory of Thomas E. Kana, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Thomas E. Kana, please visit our floral store.